Takor0/SimplePdfApp/README.md

 ## 📁 Working Directories

 By default, uploaded files are stored in `/tmp/uploads` and task output in `/tmp/results`.
-These directories are created automatically at application startup.
-To override:
+These directories need to be created and writable by the application.

 * `UPLOAD_DIR`: path for uploaded files (default `/tmp/uploads`)
 * `RESULT_DIR`: path for task outputs (default `/tmp/results`)